CAA381/hands-on/exercises/B1/README.md

    1. Give the condition some meaningful name.
 For example **ApplicationStateHasBeenUpdated**
    2. Under Labels fill **AppStates** and hit enter or tab
-   > If you have a lot of subscriptions and conditions, the labels help you filter later on.
    3. Under Condition select **eventType**
    > Every alert coming from Alert Notification has the same model.
 It has eventType, subject, body and more fields.
 Alert Notification exposes a catalogue for alerts provided from the platform.
 In that catalogue you can see what the different values for certain field of an alert are.
 In our case [this is the catalogue entry](https://help.sap.com/viewer/5967a369d4b74f7a9c2b91f5df8e6ab6/Cloud/en-US/4255e6064ea44f20a540c5ae0804500d.html) that we are interested in.
    4. From the dropdown select **Is Equal To**